getcarina/getcarina.com/_tutorials/2016-03-10-patching-containers.md

   --interval 30
 ```

-This will create a container named `watchtower` which will connect to the
+This command creates a container named `watchtower` that connects to the Swarm
-Swarm endpoint using the TLS certificates made available via the
+endpoint by using the TLS certificates made available via the `swarm-data`
-`swarm-data` container.
-It will poll Docker Hub every 30 seconds.
-If this is
+container.
+It polls Docker Hub every 30 seconds.
+If this is too often or
-too often or infrequent, feel free to adjust this value.
+infrequent, you can adjust this value.

 You can monitor updates by viewing the logs: